 Writing Wrongs needs professional advisors to volunteer their time to assist and mentor the students.
-If you work in media, design, photography, and other corresponding industries, or are a faculty member in appropriate departments at colleges and universities, please consider applying for one or both days .
+If you work in media, design, photography, videography, and other corresponding industries, or are a faculty member in appropriate departments at colleges and universities, please consider applying as a Program Advisor or Associate Advisor.

 Note: Current students cannot apply to be advisors.

 Okay.
 So you’re thinking about doing this thing, but you’re not sure exactly what to expect.
 Here are some answers that may help you decide.
 If you have questions that aren’t answered on this page, please contact Dawn at firstname.lastname@example.org.
 To succeed, the program needs mentors as much as it needs students.

 The roles of the Advisors may be multifaceted, but your main job is to assist the students as they pursue their stories, videos, and pictures.
 Layout and design needs an experienced eye.
 Photographers need to edit and prepare suitable pictures for print and web.
 Writers will need advice on their story ledes and final edits in AP style.
 For the most part, you will hang out in the workroom to answer whatever questions arise.
 But the success of this intense program depends on everyone assisting where needed.
 To assure that everything runs smoothly, roles are assigned according to willingness and comfort level.
 Here are some examples of things you may be doing in addition to advising: